-MS Azure Studio and Google Cloud Platform use a single term AutoML but classified the settings to configure automated ML experiment by the Studio Web Experience or the Python SDK (with full support).
+MS Azure Studio and Google Cloud Platform use a single term AutoML but classified the settings to configure automated ML experiments by the Studio Web Experience or the Python SDK (with full support).
 Providing similar capability, AWS SageMaker named the service as Autopilot.

-One-click deployment generally provides a rapid, black-box solutions for newbie citizen data scientists.
+One-click deployment generally provides a rapid, black-box solution for newbie citizen data scientists.
 These cloud systems still allow experienced machine learning engineers to have full control and visibility of the features and models.
 For example, with added customisations, MS Azure ML designer (drag-n-drop ML) supports step-by-step definition and connections of different standard components within a ML workflow (Figure 3).

-To sum up, with basic knowledge of coding and machine learning, citizen data scientists and junior data scientists will be able to utilise web interface ML flow designer provided by major cloud vendors to perform standard predictive analytics tasks which are suitable to small and mid-size businesses.
+With basic knowledge of coding and machine learning, citizen data scientists and junior data scientists will be able to utilise web interface ML flow designer provided by major cloud vendors to perform standard predictive analytics tasks which are suitable to small and mid-size businesses.
 In terms of customer acquisition, we can also recognise a common trend among the leading vendors to shift targets toward these customer segments to bring ML/AI analytics to every business.
 The easier the service can be used, the more customers the vendors can get.

 Another example of the ML ecosystem is presented in Figure 4 with Google Cloud Platform.

 Integrated development environment includes online Jupyter notebooks running on a preconfigured kernels and a selected computing instance.
-Notebooks are now considered as standard tool and a must-have capability for major vendors.
+Notebooks are now considered as a standard tool and a must-have capability for major vendors.
 Advanced features can be listed as built-in web IDE (AWS SageMaker) or Azure Extension on Visual Studio Code.
 Not to mention that Git is fully supported which makes the cloud system feel like home for machine learning engineers.

 Figure 6 shows how to manage required library in the cloud environments.

-To address this issue, cloud service providers consider Fairlearn which is an open-source Python package that allows machine learning systems developers to assess their systems' fairness and mitigate unfairness.
+To address this issue, cloud service providers consider Fairlearn which is an open-source Python package that allows machine learning system developers to assess their systems' fairness and mitigate unfairness.
 Figure 7 shows a fairness analysis from IBM Watson for age and sex attributes.

 In many cases, the client will ask how did the model make this prediction and why should we trust it?
 Explainable ML helps to communicate the prediction outcome to the client by analysing how each feature in a row of data contributed to the predicted result.
-This process can also be referred as feature attributions or feature important ranking and can be done at local or global scopes3:
+This process can also be referred as feature attribution or feature important ranking and can be done at local or global scopes3:

 Figure 9 illustrate a Kernel SHAP method from Google Cloud for explanation of important feature when classifying images.

 Backing up behind the rising of deep neural network methods is the advanced computing power of modern GPUs running on top of deep learning platforms like TensorFlow or PyTorch.
 Along with CPUs instances, powerful GPUs are configured in a distributed computing environment where cloud users can utilise PySpark to perform parallel ML tasks.
-We can name a few popular GPUs available on cloud:
+I can name a few popular GPUs available on cloud:

 In most use cases of AutoML, CPUs are efficient to perform standard training and inferencing tasks.
-GPUs cluster is a better choice when we need train complicated deep neural network architectures for specific ML tasks including natural languages processing, image classification, video analyses and voice recognition.
+A GPU cluster is a better choice when we need train complicated deep neural network architectures for specific ML tasks including natural languages processing, image classification, video analyses and voice recognition.
 The cloud vendors generally maintain separated tracks for each of these deep learning models, for example:

-For example, AWS or MS Azure Autoscale monitor resources and automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost.
+For example, AWS or MS Azure Autoscale monitors resources and automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost.
 Autoscale here is for both scaling up to avoid overload or scaling down to save money by using only what the client need.

 Exceptionally, AWS SageMaker introduced the automate data labelling with active learning4.
 Active learning is a technique that identifies data that should be labelled by your workers.
 Automated data labelling helps to reduce the cost and time that it takes to label your dataset compared to using only humans.
-Even though the built-in active learning method is considered as basic (e.g. uncertainty based on confidence score which is prone to query outliers), I still think this is a great effort to optimise all aspects of ML/AI lifecycle by AWS SageMaker.
+Even though the built-in active learning method is considered basic (e.g. uncertainty based on confidence score which is prone to query outliers), I still think this is a great effort to optimise all aspects of ML/AI lifecycle by AWS SageMaker.

-Data science teams will have more time to focus on developing the ML algorithms, other tasks including feature engineering, experiment management, model deployment and auto updating are efficiently managed by cloud-based environments.
+Data science teams will have more time to focus on developing the ML algorithms.
+Other tasks including feature engineering, experiment management, model deployment and auto updating are efficiently managed by cloud-based environments.